NO VIDEO URL

 Ultimately, if prospective clients aren’t given the opportunity to think poorly of you, then they probably haven’t been given the opportunity to think of you – or your products/services – at all.
 Success rides on putting yourself out there, and with the right preparation success can be achieved.

-6. The belief that sales and self-promotion are immoral.
+6. The belief that sales and self-promotion are immoral

 There’s no doubt about it: There are some dodgy salespeople out there.
 In fact, when the term “salesperson” is mentioned, it often conjures up the mental image of a greasy used car salesman – probably trying to sell some unsuspecting person a certified “lemon.”